 If you see a story online that’s relevant, don’t be afraid to repost it.
 Finding pictures or video that are relevant to your brand, and sharing them with a caption is a great way to keep your customers coming back for more.

-Whatever you do, make sure you post regularly.
+Make sure you post regularly.
 This might mean doing all your posts in one batch with a scheduler and using social automation – saving you time and ensuring your posts are dropped each day.
-Either way, the best brands will post regularly to keep dormant customers interested, as per the marketing rule of seven.
+And our last tip?
+The science shows you’re probably not posting regularly enough: Whatever you do, do more of it.